 That means an approach that’s more people focused, especially with those from vulnerable communities.
 The campaign aims to build the resilience of 4 billion people particularly at risk to the consequences of the climate crisis by 2030, for example from extreme heat or drought.

-It was launched on Jan.
-25 at the Climate Adaptation Summit by Alok Sharma, the UK-appointed President of COP26.
-You can read more about how businesses, investors, policymakers, individuals, and more can contribute to the Race for Resilience here.
+It was launched in January 2021 at the Climate Adaptation Summit by Alok Sharma, who was the UK-appointed President of COP26.